 For the purposes of discussion here, I’m going to define repeated measures data as repeated measurements of the same outcome variable on the same individual.
 The individual is often a person, but could just as easily be a plant, animal, colony, company, etc. For simplicity, I’ll use “individual.”

-Approach 1: Repeated Measures Multivariate ANOVA/GLM
+Approach 1: Repeated Measures ANOVA

 When most researchers think of repeated measures, they think ANOVA.
 In my personal experience, repeated measures designs are usually taught in ANOVA classes, and this is how it is taught.